Take a multi-day backpacking excursion, or a leisurely stroll through the desert.

 Hiking the Mountains Around Tucson

-Five mountain ranges, most of which are protected as parkland, surround Tucson and offer hundreds of miles of trails to hikers of all skill levels.
-Saguaro National Park East or West offer popular hikes or travel to the north side and visit Catalina State Park.
-Landscapes range from sandy desert dotted with cactus to rustling groves of aspen and pine, making hiking an all-season sport in Tucson, Arizona.
+Five mountain ranges, most of which are protected as parkland, surround Tucson and offer hundreds of miles of trails for hikers to explore.
+Saguaro National Park East or West offer popular hikes, or travel to Oro Valley and visit Catalina State Park.
+Landscapes range from sandy desert dotted with cacti to rustling groves of aspen and pine, making hiking an all-season sport in Tucson, Arizona.